 Second, getting a ticket could put a big hit on your wallet.
 Of course, that’s not nearly as important as the health and safety impacts of speeding, but in this economic climate, more and more people are watching every dime.
 And who wants to write a check to the state for speeding?

 At Baker Insurance Brokers, we want you to be safe.
 We also want to make sure you get a great price on the insurance coverage you need.
 Thankfully, easing up on that lead foot can help accomplish both.

 How a ticket impacts your insurance

-If you get a speeding ticket, that violation can stay on your driving record for three to five years.
+If you get a speeding ticket, that violation can stay on your driving record for three years or even longer.
 And because your driving history plays a large part in determining how much you’ll pay for insurance, the fewer tickets you have, the better.

 Different carriers have different policies when it comes to checking your driving record and dealing with drivers who have violations.
 If you receive a ticket, and it’s your first in several years, you may not see much of an increase — depending on the severity of the offense.
 In fact, many states will allow you to enter a deferment program if it’s your first ticket, keeping the violation off your record if you complete a safety course and avoid further tickets.

 But that second ticket (or third, or fourth …) can bring some serious financial penalties.
 While there are too many variables to say specifically how much each additional violation will increase your premium, it’s safe to say that the jump will be significant.
 And unfortunately, you can be stuck paying those higher premiums for years.